Dementia with Lewy Bodies

 The Role of Synaptic Dysfunction in Dementia with Lewy Bodies

-The brain has billions of neurons, and each one connects to other neurons in the brain through synaptic connections.
+The brain has billions of neurons that connect in the brain through synaptic connections.
 Evidence suggests that synaptic dysfunction results from a combination of excessive inflammation and the toxicity of alpha synuclein.
-The synaptic dysfunction then is thought to cause the decline in attention, judgement, reasoning and other cognitive impairments associated with DLB.
-Synaptic dysfunction is reversible in animal models, suggesting that therapeutics targeting synaptic dysfunction have the potential to reverse the cognitive impairments in DLB.
+In DLB, this occurs in a specific part of the brain called the basal forebrain and impacts a type of nerve called cholinergic neurons.
+The resulting cholinergic dysfunction is thought to cause the decline in attention, judgement, reasoning and other symptoms associated with DLB, including mobility impairment.
+Synaptic dysfunction in the basal forebrain is reversible in animal models, suggesting that therapeutics targeting basal forebrain cholinergic dysfunction have the potential to reverse the cognitive and motor impairments in DLB, such as neflamapimod.